How has the US stock market performed around midterm elections?

 The Democrats must win at least 23 Republican-held seats to retake the House.

 The Schroders Economics team’s model suggests a closer call in November than one might expect from glancing at the approval ratings, with the Democrats gaining six seats in the House and therefore Republicans retaining control.
-The model found consumer confidence to be a significant factor in how people vote, which is why it is more favourable towards the republicans.
+The model found consumer confidence to be a significant a factor in how people vote, which is why it is more favourable towards the republicans.

 Frederick Schaefer, Head of Equities Management, US at Schroders, said: “As things stand it appears highly likely that the Democrats will gain control of the House of Representatives and equally as likely that the Republicans will retain control of the Senate.